 If you love nature and all the magic it has to offer, then a visit to Butterfly Farm is highly recommended.
 They do so much good for conservation, as well as provide wonderful sightseeing opportunities for travelers and local guests!

 If you’re going to travel to Penang, you’ll need a few useful tips about how to stay safe in the area.
-While Penang is generally relatively safe, there are still safety precautions that every traveler should take or know about before visiting Penang Malaysia.
+While Penang is generally a safe place in Malaysia to visit, there are still safety precautions that every traveler should take or know about before visiting Penang Malaysia.

 The first thing you should watch out for is the wild monkeys that live in the cities and towns.
 While many of them are used to humans and are fairly tame, all monkeys are unpredictable and should be left well alone.